marcelo225/django-keycloak-auth/README.md

     def list(self, request):
         """
         Overwrite method
-        You can especify your rules inside each method using the variable 'request.roles' that means a list of roles that came from authenticated token.
+        You can specify your rules inside each method using the variable 'request.roles' that means a list of roles that came from authenticated token.
         See the following example bellow: